John Bingham, 7th Earl of Lucan: Career

 On leaving the British Army in 1954, Lucan joined William Brandt's Sons and Co., a London-based merchant bank, on an annual salary of £500.
-In 1960 he met Stephen Raphael, a rich stockbroker who was a skilled backgammon player.
+In 1960, he met Stephen Raphael, a rich stockbroker who was a skilled backgammon player.
 (Note: Raphael's wife, Eve, later became godmother to Lucan's first child, Frances.)
 They holidayed together in the Bahamas, went water-skiing, and played golf, backgammon and poker.
 Lucan became a regular gambler and an early member of John Aspinall's Clermont gaming club, located in Berkeley Square.

-Lucan often won at games of skill like backgammon and bridge, but he also accumulated huge losses.
-On one occasion Lucan lost £8,000, or about two-thirds of the money he received annually from various family trusts.
+Lucan often won at games of skill such as backgammon and bridge, but he also accumulated huge losses.
+On one occasion he lost £8,000, about two-thirds of the money he received annually from various family trusts.
 On another disastrous night at a casino he lost £10,000.
-His uncle by marriage, stockbroker John Bevan, helped him to pay that particular debt, and Lucan repaid his uncle two years later.
+His uncle by marriage, stockbroker John Bevan, helped him to pay that debt, and Lucan repaid him two years later.

 Lucan left Brandt's around 1960, shortly after he had won £26,000 playing chemin de fer.
 A colleague had been promoted before him, leading Lucan to leave his job in protest, saying, "Why should I work in a bank, when I can earn a year's money in one single night at the tables?"
-Lucan travelled to the US, where he played golf, raced power boats, and drove his Aston Martin around the West Coast.
+He travelled to the US, where he played golf, raced power boats, and drove his Aston Martin around the West Coast.
 He also visited his elder sister Jane and his former guardian, Marcia Tucker.
 On his return to England he moved out of his parents' home in St John's Wood and into a flat in Park Crescent.

 Personal life

 Marriage and lifestyle

 Lucan met his future wife, Veronica Duncan, early in 1963.
 She was born in 1937 to Major Charles Moorhouse Duncan and his wife, Thelma.
-Veronica's father had died in a car accident when she was young, after which the family moved to South Africa.
-Her mother remarried, and her family returned to England, where her new stepfather became manager of a hotel in Guildford.
+Veronica's father died in a car accident when she was young, after which the family moved to South Africa.
+Her mother remarried, and the family returned to England, where her new stepfather became manager of a hotel in Guildford.
 With her sister, Christina, she was educated at St Swithun's School, Winchester.

-After displaying a talent for art, Veronica went on to study at an art college in Bournemouth.
+After displaying a talent for art, Veronica studied at an art college in Bournemouth.
 The two sisters later shared a flat in London, where Veronica worked as a model and later as a secretary.
 Christina's marriage to the wealthy William Shand Kydd (half-brother to Peter Shand Kydd, stepfather of Diana Spencer, later Princess of Wales) introduced her to London high society, and it was at a golf-club function in the country that Veronica and Lucan first met.